samyarsworld/chess-ai/README.md

 <a name="about"></a>
 ## About
 This project includes a full chess engine, gui engine, and an AI engine.
-The AI engine utilizes the minimax and alpha beta pruning algorithms.
+The AI engine utilizes the minimax and alpha beta pruning algorithms with addition of teaching the AI proper positional advantage of each piece.

 <a name="demo"></a>
 ## Demo